OasisDEX/common/packages/automation/README.md

 # `automation`

-The package provides a set of utility functions to handle interactions with Automation smart conrtacts.
+The package provides a set of utility functions to handle interactions with Automation smart contracts.

 ## Usage